Join us as we bring together experts from two separate faculties, pain and sleep medicine, to explore the bidirectional link between pain and sleep.

 Monday 7 September 2020

-All medical students and trainees in pain medicine up to APT level.
-Submissions from trainees of other specialties will also be accepted.
+All medical students and trainees in pain medicine up to APT level, submissions from trainees of other specialities will also be accepted

 Dr Louise Clark